rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-20: Adding a new failing test for the case insensitive function we're about to add

-Note that we've edited the old test's `query` and `contents` too: we changed the query to "duct", which will match the line with the word "productive".
+Note that we've edited the old test's `contents` too.
 We've added a new line with the text "Duct tape", with a capital D, that shouldn't match the query "duct" when we're searching for the query in a case sensitive manner.
-We've changed this test to ensure that we don't accidentally break the case sensitive search functionality that we've already implemented;
-this test should pass now and should continue to pass as we work on the case insensitive search.
+We've changed this test to ensure that we don't accidentally break the case sensitive search functionality that we've already implemented; this test should pass now and should continue to pass as we work on the case insensitive search.

 The new test for the case insensitive search uses "rUsT" with some capital letters as its query.
 The expected return value from the